 How to Check If Wp Rocket Is Making Your Elementor Site Faster

-This is the Elementor site I’ll be working with: an Interior Design portfolio website.
+This is the Elementor site we’ll be working with: an Interior Design portfolio website.

 Note: When you run your speed audit, remember to test the speed of all your pages!

-- Test location: London, UK (since it’s the closest location to my server in France);
+- Test location: Paris, France (since it’s the closest location to my server in France);

-I’m choosing LTE Mobile because I want to have a glimpse of the performance from a slower network instead of an unthrottled connection.
+We’re choosing LTE Mobile to get a glimpse of the performance from a slower network instead of an unthrottled connection.

 Don’t forget that not all your visitors will access your site from the fastest connections: that’s why it’s important to monitor the speed of your site from different scenarios.

-Since the content of my site is not different on mobile, testing the Desktop version using LTE Mobile connection will produce results that could be fairly assimilated to how the mobile version performs on a modern smartphone.
+Since the content of my site is not different on mobile, testing the desktop version using an LTE Mobile connection will produce results that could be fairly assimilated to how the mobile version performs on a modern smartphone.